 I love oysters.
 But, are there any health benefits of eating oysters?

 I love them raw on the half shell.
+They are great in oyster stew.
+Baked is also good!

 Whether you like them raw, baked, boiled, grilled or fried, oysters are a nutritional powerhouse!
 I posted my recipe for oyster stew last week which will definitely become part of my menu planning.